How to get rid of weeds

 A good reference would be Organic Gardening magazine, published by Rodale Press.
 They also have a website: OrganicGardening.com.
 They have a lot of good inexpensive organic tips and can point you towards other references, such as square-foot gardening and other labor-saving and organic methods of gardening.
 Organic is better for you and for the environment.

 Depends on Your Goal

-Weed control can be difficult and simple.
-If you don't want to plant anything in the area get rock salt and laden the area with salt, the only problem is that you will probably never be able to plant anything there for a very long time.
+Weed control can be difficult or simple.
+If you don't want to plant anything in the area get rock salt and layer the area with salt, the only problem is that you will probably never be able to plant anything there for a very long time.